soapdog/firefoxos-sample-app-image-uploader/README.md

 Usage of Web APIs
 =================

-This application was made to demonstrate the usage of webactivities.
-It can act as an activity handler for the *share* activity and it uses the *pick* activity to select images to be uploaded when launched as an app instead of being selected as an adctivity from the share menu.
+This application was made to demonstrate the usage of Web Activities.
+It can act as an activity handler for the *share* activity and it uses the *pick* activity to select images to be uploaded when launched as an app instead of being selected as an activity from the share menu.

 You can learn more about [Web Activities here](https://developer.mozilla.org/en-US/docs/WebAPI/Web_Activities).